2012 Nissan Titan Interior

 - "The gauges have a simple, clean design.
 Most controls are generously sized, but they're not always easy to see or reach.
 Some switches are mounted too low for quick access while driving.
 The transmission shift lever felt loose to some testers, regardless of whether it was mounted on the steering column or center console.” -- Consumer Guide

 Reviewers find that the Titan's interior provides good in-cab cargo space.
-Although lacking the clever storage solutions that have earned praise for the Ram 1500, reviewers like that the Nissan Titan includes plenty of cup holders, bins, in-bed storage and a nearly flat floor for cargo.
+Reviewers like that the Nissan Titan includes plenty of cup holders, bins, in-bed storage and a nearly flat floor for cargo.
 King Cab models of the Nissan Titan can hold up to 48.1 cubic feet of cargo behind the front row with the back seat folded, while Crew Cab models can hold up to 61 cubic feet of cargo behind the front seats.

 - "Bins and cupholders abound in both cab styles, but the bench seat's center-armrest cubby has a large, cumbersome lid.
 The Crew Cab's near-flat rear floor and fold-up rear-seat cushions provide outstanding in-cab storage.
 A locking fender compartment, tailgate cargo-bed lighting, and track tie-down system are added assets.” -- Consumer Guide